dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 # Design Decisions
 - This proposal builds on the foundations laid out by Silk.NET's move to source generators in 2.0, and the introduction of the SilkTouch source generator as a result of this.
-- This proposal assumes no knowledge of Silk.NET 2.0.
+- This proposal assumes no knowledge of Silk.NET 2.0's SilkTouch.
 - This takes the knowledge and insight gained during development of SilkTouch, and uses it to create a new set of generators which incorporate lessons learnt.
 - This proposal breaks down the generator process into three distinct stages: